fapapa/reduce_and_inject/reduce_and_inject.md

 I've removed the parameter to the `#adder` method, and am instead calling `inject` directly on the `my_numbers` array, which is defined outside the method.
-The code is the same number of lines as before, and is just as readable.
-However it is more difficult to maintain and more prone to bugs.
+The code is the same number of lines as before and is just as readable.
+However, it is more difficult to maintain and more prone to bugs.
 If I move `#adder`, I also have to move `my_numbers` with it.
 I also can't re-use `#adder` on another array.
 And `my_numbers` can end up being changed by another method, in a way we don't expect, leading to all sorts of difficult-to-squash